Pastoral Care is fundamental to fulfilling the School’s Aims, and permeates all aspects of the School structure.

 - PSHEE (Personal, Social, Health and Economic Education) lessons provide a forum for gaining and developing knowledge and understanding of the issues and values affecting girls as individuals and as members of communities.

 - SMART Target-Setting (having Specific, Measurable, Achievable, Realistic, Time-limited targets) takes place formally twice during the year, when pupils consult with their teachers and Form Tutors.
 These are recorded in planners, which are also a homework diary, and a place where key information can be found.

-- Special Educational Needs are identified as much as possible, intervention taken, guidance given and progress monitored.
-This is co-ordinated by the Head of Pastoral Care who is also our Special Educational Needs Co-ordinator and includes –
+- Special Educational Needs are overseen by our Special Educational Needs Co-ordinator, intervention taken, guidance given and progress monitored.
+This is overseen by the Head of Pastoral Care.

-- School Counsellor who offers a confidential service and the
+- School Counsellor who offers a confidential service to all Senior School pupils.

 - School Nurse, who is available full-time for medical concerns and advice

-- New girls are fully supported as they settle in, whether these are new to established year groups or Year 7s arriving from other Primary Schools or from our own Junior Section who have already met at our ‘Welcome Day’ held during the previous summer term.
-They will have lots of practical guidance and reassurance and will be guided in how to fit homework and school activities into their other commitments.
-Sixth Form Prefects are attached to each Year 7 (and Year 8) form to help with this.
+- New girls are fully supported as they settle in, whether these are new to established year groups or Year 7s arriving from other Primary Schools or from our own Junior School.
+Girls will have lots of practical guidance and reassurance and will be guided on how to fit homework and school activities into their other commitments.
+Sixth Form Prefects are attached to each Year 7 (and Year 8) form to support this.